Voting machine companies use cybersecurity stress tests to take on conspiracy theorists | KRDO

 One goal of the program is to bat down conspiracy theories with greater transparency about how election equipment is picked apart by security gurus before it’s shipped to polling places.

 The new cybersecurity testing program announced Wednesday saw three big voting equipment vendors – Election Systems & Software, Hart InterCivic and Unisyn – grant a group of vetted cybersecurity researchers access to their software and hardware for nearly two days to see if they can find ways to break into the systems.
+The IT-Information Sharing and Analysis Center, a group of technology providers that includes the participating voting equipment vendors, spearheaded the program.
 Mitre Corp., a federally funded nonprofit with sprawling offices in the Washington, DC, suburbs, hosted the event.

 The researchers sought to stuff ballot boxes and knock offline electronic pollbooks that polling stations use to process voters, among other attack scenarios.
 The results are still being processed, but election vendors say they’re already making tweaks to their security protocols in response to the tests.